camshaft/pack-n-stack/README.md

 Because configuring a default stack for many apps is hard.
 At the same time we need to allow configuration if necessary.

-Pack 'n Stack allows an organization to setup default stacks for different types of applications and gives the freedom to applications to modify those stacks based on the app's needs.
+[Pack 'n Stack](https://github.com/CamShaft/pack-n-stack) allows an organization to setup default stacks for different types of applications and gives the freedom to applications to modify those stacks based on the app's needs.

 API
 ---

+### .use(handle)
 ### .use(route, handle)
 ### .use(route, name, handle)

-Works similar to `connect.use` except it takes a `name` parameter for identifying middleware.
+Works similar to [`connect.use`](https://github.com/senchalabs/connect) except it takes a `name` parameter for identifying middleware.
 If a `name` is not passed, it defaults to `handle.name`.
 Either must be present or an exception will be thrown.

 ### .useBefore(name, handle)
 ### .useBefore(name, route, handle)